truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/SingleSystemSettings.md

 The update button in the system settings menu allows users to update the system to the latest build.

-## NAS Portal
+## Launch TrueNAS Interface

-The NAS Portal button in the system settings menu navigates directly to the system's GUI in a new tab.
+The Launch TrueNAS Interface button in the system settings menu navigates directly to the system's GUI in a new tab.

 ## iSCSI Volumes